 Our stakeholders may be members of the community such as landowners, traditional owners on whose land we operate or shire residents.
 They also include relevant regulators and decision makers.

 Beyond initial discussions, we continue to maintain open communication with stakeholders about our activities as they develop.

-More recently, to increase the level of engagement between MEPAU and residents of the Shire of Irwin even further, we have been sponsoring an independently facilitated Community Roundtable with in-kind support from the Shire.
-Participants in the roundtable workshops include local residents, local business owners, local landowners, regulators, shire councillors and staff as well as MEPAU personnel.
+To increase the level of engagement between MEPAU and residents of the Shire of Irwin, we have sponsored an independently facilitated Community Roundtable with in-kind support from the Shire.
+Participants in the roundtable workshops have included local residents, local business owners, local landowners, regulators, shire councillors and staff as well as MEPAU personnel.

-This Group operates independently of our company, although MEPAU does provide information specifically requested by the Group and, like a number of other stakeholders, including regulators and subject matter experts, participates in the group by invitation.
+This roundtable group has operated independently of our company, although MEPAU has provided information specifically requested, and like a number of other stakeholders including regulators and subject matter experts, has participated in the group by invitation.